rpryzant/delete_retrieve_generate/README.md

 ### Training

-`python train.py --config yelp_config.json --bleu`
+`python3 train.py --config yelp_config.json --bleu`

 This will reproduce the _delete_ model on a dataset of yelp reviews: